nafii23/Assignment-2-CWA/README.md

 # LTU Assignment 1
 Student: Abdinafi Mohamed (Student Number: 22206653)
 Description: A Next.js web app with Header, Footer, Tabs Generator, Theme Toggle, and Accessibility features.

+## AI Assistance

+This project was developed with the assistance of generative AI (ChatGPT).
+AI was used to help with:
+- Clarifying assignment requirements
+- Providing code snippets for UI components (header, hamburger menu, tabs generator, cookies, and breadcrumbs)
+- Debugging and improving accessibility features

+All AI-generated code was reviewed, tested, and adapted by the author to meet the assignment specifications.